BME1478H/Fall2022class/.github/ISSUE_TEMPLATE/question-template.md

 ---

+Delete this text after you have read through it and are ready to post your question.
+This template will appear every time you open a new issue, so you don't need to memorize it.

 In this class,
 we're using GitHub issues as the forum for asking and responding to questions.
 Knowing how to use GitHub is often required when collaborating on bigger projects,